sagar118/Eatit-Rasa-chatbot/README.md

 Installing Rasa-NLU-Trainer
 1. Rasa has an inbuilt GUI tool for adding/editing the training examples: rasa-nlutrainer.
-We’ll download it using npm package manager of node.js environment:
+We’ll download it using the npm package manager of node.js environment:
 2. Download node.js from https://nodejs.org/en/ (Version: Recommended for most
 users)
 3. After the installation, run the following command in PowerShell/ Windows Command